 - Assign the eSIM as your data line and leave your Spanish SIM for calls and SMS.

 You need an eSIM-compatible phone (most iPhones since the XS and recent mid-to-high-end Androids) and it must be unlocked.
-If you install it before traveling, upon arrival you just need to activate the data toggle.
+If you install it before traveling, upon arrival you just need to activate the data switch.
 It's the same simple process you'll see in destinations like our 7-day Japan eSIM.

 Top cities: NY, LA, Miami, and Las Vegas